-A residential building was renovated in preparation for retirement.
-Both the cluttered garage and failing balcony are converted into spaces for new activity.
-Specifically a workshop, balcony and solarium will be built.
+A residential renovation was designed in preparation for retirement.
+Both the cluttered garage and failing balcony are being converted into spaces for retirement construction activity.
+Specifically a workshop, balcony and solarium.
 The solarium will also double as a tea house for formal ceremonies.

-CLIENT Private Residence STRUCTURAL Tall Pines Engineering GEOTECHNICAL exp CONSTRUCTION Rick Sr., Frank Danielson, & Hodgins Construction
+CLIENT Private Residence TEAM Roch Belair Architect STRUCTURAL Tall Pines Engineering GEOTECHNICAL exp CONSTRUCTION Owners, Hodgins Construction + Nordeck